mattgclaudio/StockBots/README.md

-# Configuring a fresh VM to run this code.
+### Configuring a fresh VM to run this code.
-# Setting up the DMZ VM with tensorflow and friends
+### Setting up the DMZ VM with tensorflow and friends

-## Create a new VM, stock it with plenty of HDD space, at least 18 GB of RAM
-## and at least 8 cores for compiling TF from source.
+### Create a new VM, stock it with plenty of HDD space, at least 18 GB of RAM and at least 8 cores for compiling TF from source.
 Can scale back afterwards.

-## install python3 deps
+### install python3 deps
 sudo apt update
 sudo apt install python3-dev python3-pip python3-venv

-## create python venv
+### create python venv
 python3 -m venv --system-site-packages ./venv

-## upgrade pip, then we move to compiling from source.
-Regular TF pip
-## package is fine for the host, but the FMA CPU flags don't show on the VM
+### upgrade pip, then we move to compiling from source.
+Regular TF pip package is fine for the host, but the FMA CPU flag does not show on the VM boxes.
-## boxes, not sure if this was the case earlier...
 pip install --upgrade pip

 # Building from source.

-## install tf pip deps
+### install tf pip deps
 pip install -U pip numpy wheel pip install -U keras_preprocessing --no-deps

-## install bazel for build
+### install bazel for build
 sudo apt update && sudo apt install bazel-3.1.0

-## clone tf repo
+### clone tf repo
 git clone https://github.com/tensorflow/tensorflow.git

 cd tensorflow

-## while in venv
-## select no for OpenCL, ROCm, CUDA, TensorRT, Clang, default for optimization
-## flags, no for android builds.
+### While in venv, during configure.py select no for OpenCL, ROCm,CUDA, TensorRT, Clang, default for optimization flags, no for android builds.
 python3 configure.py

-## build the pip package with bazel, This will take a LOT of RAM
-## and run for over an hour, get a snack.
-## only for CPU support
+### Build the pip package with bazel, This will take a LOT of RAM and run for over an hour, get a snack.
+Only for CPU support
 bazel build //tensorflow/tools/pip_package:build_pip_package

-## build the wheel package
+### build the wheel package
 ./bazel-bin/tensorflow/tools/pip_package/build_pip_package --nightly_flag /tmp/tensorflow_pkg

-## install wheel package to pip
+### install wheel package to pip
 pip install /tmp/tensorflow_pkg/tensorflow-[version-tags].whl

-# now cd up and out of the tf git directory before testing with
+### now cd up and out of the tf git directory before testing with
 python -c "import tensorflow as tf;print(tf.reduce_sum(tf.random.normal([1000, 1000])))"

-# other python packages needed
+### other python packages needed
-# twilio is for sending text messages when a stock hits the given price
-# yahoo-fin is for pulling historical stock data
-# configparser for reading the ini file
-# matplotlib for graphing
 pip install twilio yahoo-fin alpaca-trade-api requests-html configparser matplotlib